-Tucked away on the northern Caribbean coast, Tortuguero is one of Costa Rica’s most diverse regions.
+Tucked away on the northern Caribbean coast, Tortuguero, including Tortuguero National Park, is one of Costa Rica’s most diverse regions.
 The small village located in the Limón Province can only be reached by plane or boat.
 Its remote location makes for an incredible showcase of Costa Rica’s wildlife and biodiversity.

-The name Tortuguero translates to Land of the Turtles because hundreds of sea turtles nest and lay their eggs on Tortuguero’s beaches every year.
-The Tortuguero turtles are much more than a tourist attraction, their protection is an important aspect of conservation in the country.
+The name Tortuguero translates to Land of the Turtles because hundreds of sea turtles nest and lay their eggs on Tortuguero beach every year.
+Though they are a main draw, the Tortuguero turtle species are much more than a tourist attraction, their protection is an important aspect of conservation in the country.

 How to Get to Tortuguero

 Although Tortuguero is located on a sandbar island with no road access, it’s actually not as remote as you might think.
 You can get to Tortuguero Village and the Tortuguero National Park by boat or airplane.

 Tortuguero has a small airport with multiple daily flights from San Jose.
 Flying from San Jose, Costa Rica to Tortuguero on Sansa Airlines is a short 30-minute flight that costs US$80-100 each way.
 Prices vary slightly depending on the season.

 We always suggest traveling by bus when possible since it’s the most sustainable and inexpensive way to get around.
 Buses leave the Gran Carib station in San Jose several times a day for Cariari, where you will need to make a transfer.
 The bus ride from San Jose to Cariari takes 2 hours and costs about US$3.50.